VincentLdg/MATLAB-using-GMAT-API-to-run-quickly-various-scenarios/README.md

-# MATLAB Function using GMAT API
+<h1 align="center">Using the GMAT API with MATLAB to quickly generate multiple scenarios </h1>

 The goal of this function is to modify an existing GMAT script using the **GMAT API**.
 This can be useful **to compare initial conditions, satellite's parameters, propagators, burns, ect...**